RosettaCommons/demos/public/fixbb_design/README.md

         <path_to_Rosetta_directory>/main/source/bin/fixbb.default.linuxgccrelease -in:file:s 1l2y.pdb >log.txt &

+  The above should take on the order of ten seconds to run.
+During that time, you will be able to use the command prompt.
 The following files should be produced:

         1l2y_0001.pdb
         log.txt